-Managerial accounting is the art of planning, decision making and controlling in business.
+Managerial accounting is the art of planning, decision making, and controlling in business and the cost object helps us assign cost.
 In order to do that, we must identify what we want to track.
 Are we looking at a product, a store, a department within the company, or even a customer?
-Since managerial accounting gives us so much flexibility, we need to make sure we understand to what we want to assign costs.
+Since managerial accounting gives us so much flexibility, we need to make sure we understand what we want to assign costs.

 A cost object is anything for which a company wants to assign costs.
-Cost objects can take many different forms including:
+They can take many different forms including:

 All costs related to a cost object are either direct costs or indirect costs.

 A direct cost is a cost that is easy to trace to a cost object.
 For an accounting or law firm, it is easy to determine the number of hours and cost of working on a client because all staff is required to assign their time to clients throughout the work week.